RIPmr/document/docs/RaindropFXProFAQ.md

 ## Q: Is it possible to use RaindropFX Pro on a glass material to use it on windows etc.?
 ### A: {docsify-ignore}
-	Object space version is under development
+	Preview version of object space version RaindropFX has been released and included in version 1.50
-	you can find a preview video at forum:
+	you can find a preview video of the final version at forum:

 https://forum.unity.com/threads/raindropfx-realistic-camera-lens-rain-effect.519068/#post-3402707